 Cornish Rex cats are brilliant, which can work both in your favor and not.
 They have an extremely demanding and vocal personality which can be challenging for some owners.
 However, they do take to people very well and enjoy their time spent with humans.

-The slender Cornish Rex reaches between five to ten pounds when they’re fully grown.
+The slender Cornish Rex reaches between 5 and 10 pounds when they’re fully grown.
 The soft Cornish Rex generally costs between $800 to $1,500.

-The beautiful Burmese cat has incredible markings incredibly soft textured fur.
-As their name implies, these cats were brought from Burma and further developed in the united states and great Britain.
+The beautiful Burmese cat has incredible markings and incredibly soft textured fur.
+As their name implies, these cats were brought from Burma and further developed in the United States and Great Britain.

 Many owners would describe their Burmese as being very puppy-like.
 If you are a person who enjoys cats but doesn’t really like the independent nature of felines—this might be the cat for you.
 They love human interaction and will spend all their time with you if you allow them to.

-Even though this breed is particularly small-statured, they are hardy, weighing eight to 10 pounds fully grown.
+Even though this breed is particularly small-statured, they are hardy, weighing 8 to 10 pounds fully grown.
 The gorgeous Burmese cat usually costs between $500 and $1,000.

 The tiny Napoleon is a short-legged fluffy ball of love.
 These cats are a cross between the Munchkin and Persian, staying fluffy and small throughout their lifetime.